Quick Questions? Email Us

 • Sterilized water

-Most Aer Lingus aircraft include:
+Most Aer Lingus aircraft are equipped with:

-• Changing tables in lavatories
+• Changing tables in the lavatories

 • Infants must have a valid passport

-• Documents must match booking details exactly
+• All travel documents must match the booking details

-Medical Considerations When Flying With Infants
+Medical Considerations

 • Ear pressure sensitivity